Adlik/Adlik/examples/keras_model/README.md

     ./adlik_serving --model_base_path={model_repos_dir} --grpc_port={grpc_port} --http_port={http_port}
     ```

-    In this sample, we run service like this:
+    In this sample, we run service like this, and the `grpc_port=8500` mean use grpc protocol and the port is 8500, the
+    `http_port=8501` mean use http protocol and the port is 8501.
+And set up a protocol port is ok.

     ```sh
     ./adlik_serving --model_base_path=/Adlik/samples/simpleMNIST/model_repos --grpc_port=8500 --http_port=8501